stanford-oval/genie-toolkit/README.md

 a community of developers and users around it.

 ThingEngine is part of ThingPedia, a research project led by prof. Monica Lam, from Stanford University.
-You can find more information at http://thingpedia.stanford.edu.
+You can find more information at <http://www.thingpedia.org>, and you can find user documentation [here](/doc/main.md)